 If you (or someone you know) has been diagnosed with two or more nonmelanoma skin cancers, you are part of a special group.
 You are also, unfortunately, at much higher risk of developing further skin cancers.
 Here’s why — and what you can do about it.

 In February 2017, Australian actor Hugh Jackman posted a photo of his bandaged nose on Instagram, saying “Another basal cell carcinoma.”
-This was the fifth time he’d required surgery on his nose for this most common form of skin cancer.
+This was one of many times he’d required surgery on his nose for this most common form of skin cancer.
 Imagine how that must feel when your face is shown on giant screens worldwide.
-Jackman told Peoplemagazine that he gets his skin checked every three months now because, “My doctor says I’ll likely have more.”
+Jackman told People magazine that he gets his skin checked every three months now because, “My doctor says I’ll likely have more.”

 If you’re one of the millions of people who have been diagnosed for the first time with either a basal cell carcinoma or a squamous cell carcinoma (also called BCC and SCC, the major nonmelanoma types of skin cancer), you have better than even odds of getting another.
 About 60 percent of people who have had one skin cancer will be diagnosed with a second one within 10 years, says a 2015 study in JAMA Dermatology.